SleepInfinity/pronote-telegram-bot/README.md

    [Here](https://gist.githubusercontent.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568/raw/daacf0e4496ccc60a36e493f0252b7988bceb143/pytz-time-zones.py) is a list of all supported timezones.

    - The `POLLING_INTERVAL` defines the time interval in seconds for polling the Pronote API for new notifications, with a default value of 300 seconds (5 minutes).

+   - Replace `your_google_gemini_key` with your Google Gemini api key if you want to use the AI functionallity.
+To find the api key take a look at [Get a Gemini API key](https://ai.google.dev/gemini-api/docs/api-key)

 4. **Windows Users:**